The Independent Armchair Theatre

 On 20 April 2007, Wikipedia co-founder Jimmy Wales, along with Larry Lessig (Founder of Creative Commons) took part in an event at The Armchair as part of the Free Culture tour organised by iCommons.

+It was later bought by other owners during the Covid-19 pandemic, and brought back classic performers such as Freshly Ground, Chris Cameleon, Aking, Van Pletzen, Jack Parow, Fuzigish, and Francois van Coke.
+In 2025, the original charm of The Armchair Theatre is alive and well.